Pwnagotchi-Unofficial/Pwnagotchi.org/content/common-issues/index.md

 ### Instructions:

 If your bluetooth is not working, you can try these steps:

+Before you start this is very important for Android make sure bluetooth tethering is activated and for apple you need iPhone's personal hotspot ON

 1. SSH into your pwnagotchi
 2. run `sudo bluetoothctl`